-For example, if you want to smoke your meats for two hours, follow this pattern.
+As an example, if you plan to smoke your meat for two hours, follow this schedule:

-Following this ratio will ensure that your meat stays juicy and tender throughout the smoking process.
+Following this wrapping schedule will ensure that your meat stays juicy and tender throughout the smoking process.

 How can I adjust my results for the next time I smoke meat?